-Question of the Week: I recently ate a seedless watermelon and I got wondering.
-How do seedless fruits like watermelon and grapes reproduce if they don't have seeds?
+Question this Week: supermarket.
+I've been wondering, how do seedless watermelons reproduce if they don't have seeds?
+Thank you...Pauline

+Linda's Answer:

-Answer: That is a great question.
-Plants can reproduce by several ways other than by seeds.
+That is a great question.
+Plants can reproduce in several ways other than by seeds.
 Surprisingly, most fruit that we eat today (except citrus) doesn't come from seeds.
 One way strawberries reproduce is by sending out "stolens" or runners which are long roots that spread out from an existing main strawberry plant.
-These runners are capable of becom-ing new plants.
-In the case of seedless grapes, most commonly, they are grown from cuttings from existing grape vines that are dipped in a rooting d567818 hormone and planted.
+These runners are capable of becoming new plants.
+In the case of seedless grapes, most commonly, they are grown from cuttings from existing grape vines that are dipped in a rooting hormone and planted.
 These cuttings are clones of the original plant.
 Using cuttings to grow seedless grapes has been around since Roman times!
 Seedless watermelons are a bit different.
 The seedless watermelon was first "invented" over 50 years ago and commercial production started about 25 years ago.
 Early versions of seedless watermelons lacked the sweetness and color of their seeded counterparts, but watermelon breeders have been steadily improving them so today they are of high quality.
 A seedless watermelon is a man-made hybrid that has 33 chromosomes.
 Since normal seeded watermelons have 22 chromosomes, creating a watermelon with 33 chromosomes took some doing.
+Scientists discovered that if they applied a chemical compound, Colchicine, which comes from the seeds and bulbs of Autumn Crocus, Colchicum autumnale L., to the early growth stages of normal 22 chromosome watermelons, they could create a seeded watermelon with e watermelons, they could create a seeded watermelon with 44 chromosomes.
+They also discovered that if they took the male pollen from a 22 chromosome watermelon and fertilized a female flower of a 44 chromosome watermelon plant, the result was a seeded watermelon that had 33 chromosomes.
+When the 33 chromosome seeds grow, they produce the sterile seedless watermelon that we know today.
+Ironically, even though a seedless watermelon is grown from seed, it doesn't produce any of its own!
+It's easy to see why seedless watermelons are more expensive in the store!